etingof/snmpfwd/docs/source/configuration/client-configuration.rst

 .. note::

-    Server-side plugins are also :ref:`available <plugin-options-server-option>`.
+    Server-side plugins are also :ref:`available <plugin-options-server-chapter>`.

 .. _plugin-modules-path-list-client-option: